justinjest/python-essentials/lessons/01IntroToPython.md

 **What are *args?**

 *args allows a function to accept any number of positional arguments, which are collected into a tuple.
+A tuple is an immutable, ordered data structure.
+Tuples are covered in detail in lesson2.

 **Example:**